medavox/tuki-nuwa/text/1_building_blocks/Phonology.md

 Vowels
 ======

-Toki Nawa has 5 vowel sounds : a e i o u.
+Tokaja has 5 vowel sounds : a e i o u.

 Their pronunciation should be fairly self-explanatory (if you read the latin alphabet), but here are some example pronunciations anyway.